spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 Note: The snap-installed Docker on Ubuntu does not work.
 Uninstall the same and install using Official Docker steps. https://docs.docker.com/engine/install/)
 	* Make sure to have root access to the machine
 * For Virtualized Installation:
-	* Bare Metal Machine with Linux based Operating system
+	* Bare metal machine with Linux based Operating system
 	* Libvirt is installed on the machines.

 # Detailed Instructions